geerlingguy/raspberry-pi-pcie-devices/_boards_cm/gumstix-rpi-cm4-uprev.md

 ---
 layout: board
 title: "Gumstix Raspberry Pi CM4 Uprev"
-short_description: A board that allows the CM4 to be used on most custom CM3 boards.
+short_description: A board that allows the CM4 to be used on some CM3 boards.
 status: production
 picture: "/images/board-gumstix-rpi-cm4-uprev.jpg"
 github_issue: "https://github.com/geerlingguy/raspberry-pi-pcie-devices/issues/173"